pascalguttmann/obat/docs/workspace/meas/index.md

 Electronic fuses are not suitable for the current in use, as they are typically designed for very small currents.
 Therefore, circuit breakers would be a better choice

-- **Circuit Breakers:** These are resettable switches that open automatically when the current exceeds a certain threshold.
+- **Residual Current Circuit Breakers:** These are resettable switches that open automatically when the current exceeds a certain threshold.
 They can be manual or automatic and are suitable for repeated use.

 **Available option:**